Naveenkumar183/emitrr/README.md

 Certainly!
-Below is a combined README file that encompasses both the frontend and backend aspects of your project.
+Here's the modified README with the updated directory names:

 ---